TIPS ON REHOMING YOUR PET

 2. Call the person you got the pet from

 Responsible breeders will either assist you in finding a new home, or take the pet back to rehome themselves.
-Many rescue groups (like HAR) also state in their adoption agreements that they will take back an animal no matter how long has passed.

 3. Identify the ideal home for your pet